 My journals moved from pen and paper to online formats, and then I started a blog.
 I didn’t acquire a large following.
 The blogosphere was still a baby and social media not even a twinkle in the internet’s eye.
 But after multiplying myself by three, it was the easiest outlet for my creativity.
 I had a brief fling with pottery but that requires the patience of a Zen Master (with unstructured free time).
 Writing personal essay was more forgiving.

 After my fourth and final baby I began to take my writing life more seriously.
 Or maybe it began to take me seriously.
 Writing became the thing I couldn’t not do.
-I enrolled in a Masters in Creative Writing but I still wasn’t drawn to writing fiction, or even publishing, so I dropped out – again.
+I enrolled in a Masters of Creative Writing but I still wasn’t drawn to writing fiction, or even publishing, so I dropped out – again.
 Raising four small children isn’t compatible with anything else.
 One day, I may return to it.
 Oh, but what’s that?
 A shiny new idea for a business?

 Through my business start-up, I continued to write about my own life and it incrementally became something more.
 Eventually I discovered I had a book-length story, polished until it glistens, and maybe others will want to read it too?

 Now I am middle aged.
 I’m ready to begin my next project.
 But what do I do with my opus?
 It isn’t evergreen enough to linger in a bottom drawer.
-I am realistic about my chances of being published in our post-covid-19 economy.
+I am realistic about my chances of being published in our Covid19 economy.
 I’m exploring self-publishing, but does the world really need another memoir?
 Do I really want to monetise my art?
 I just want readers for my stories.
 I want people to be moved, or changed, or expanded by them.
 I’ll share excerpts here, and other things that inspire me.
 Be kind, dear reader.
 I present to you my heart on this page.